manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/view-container-details/view-container-details.md

 You have set the environment variables for your Oracle Database in the currently active terminal.
 You can now connect to Oracle Database and run SQL commands.

-> **Tip:** If you have reserved a Livelabs sandbox environment, then you can run the script `.set-env-db.sh` from the home location and enter the corresponding number for `ORACLE_SID`, for example *3* for `orcl`.
+> **Tip:** If you have reserved a Livelabs sandbox environment, then you can run the script `.set-env-db.sh` from the home location and enter the corresponding number for the `ORACLE_SID`, *orcl*.
 It sets the environment variables automatically.

 ## Task 2: Connect to SQL prompt and explore the container

+In this task, you will view some basic details of the container, such as current user, container name, container ID, PDBs, database version, instance name, and its current status.

 1. From `$ORACLE_HOME/bin`, log in to the SQL command line as *SYSDBA*.